The Most Successful English Football Club Of All Time

 As for Arsenal, they are currently third with 30 overall trophies to their name and with nearly half of those being the FA Cup, it is fair to say that they have a certain affinity with the best cup competition in the world.

-Their tally of 30 is three more than that of Manchester City, who after their Premier League title success of last season are now one clear of Chelsea with 25.
+Their tally of 30 is three more than that of Manchester City, who after their Premier League title success of 2024/25 are now one clear of Chelsea with 26 (thanks to their recent Europa Conference League success).
 Although the logical progression of the big six stops there, as Aston Villa gate-crash the party with 20 trophies wins to their name.

 Premier League Average Positions - Who Are The Real Big 6